zayeemZaki/FullStackCrowdStrikeAutomation/README.md

-Sure!
-Here's the same content formatted with appropriate syntax for a GitHub README, using headings, bullet points, and code blocks for a more polished look:

----

 # Falcon Admin Management Tool

 Falcon Admin Management Tool is a Flask-based web application designed to interact with CrowdStrike's Falcon APIs.
 The tool automates various administrative tasks, providing an interface to manage and monitor devices, user accounts, and other endpoints, streamlining the management of a CrowdStrike environment.